 “Each of the winning poems was moving and powerful in its own way, integrating narrative, vivid imagery and lyric intensity to explore the devastating impact of the past on the present.”

-Judge, poet Fiona Tinwei Lam,
+Fiona Tinwei Lam, poet and Judge,

 for the Federation of BC Writers Literary Prize, 2019